samstreet/castle-game/README.md

 Create a git archive of the project and send that to us as your solution with only the necessary files in it.

+ ### Notes
+ #### running the application
+ - `docker-compose up -d` from the project root or serve from the inbuilt PHP server; `php -S 127.0.0.1:9090 -t public/`.
+Both docker and the php server use the same port.
+ - `composer install --ignore-platform-reqs`
+ - Using a REST client of your choice, create a game using; POST `127.0.0.1:9090/api/games` make as many or as few as you want
+ - View all games: GET `127.0.0.1:9090/api/games`
+ - View a game: GET `127.0.0.1:9090/api/games/{game id}`
+ - Attack a game: POST `127.0.0.1:9090/api/games/{game id}/attack` keep making requests until the game is finished
+ - unit tests are provided by running in the container (but I prefer just on local machine).
+Running locally from root `./vendor/bin/phpunit --testdox`
+ - There is a coverage report in the test/Unit directory